Transesophageal echocardiography: Indications, complications, and normal views

 INDICATIONS FOR TEE

 Both TTE and TEE have a variety of clinical indications and applications.
-In most patients, TEE provides superior image quality, particularly for posterior cardiac structures which are nearer to the esophagus and less well visualized on transthoracic echocardiography.
-Because of its moderately invasive nature, however, TEE is generally reserved for selected indications in which the potential benefits of making a diagnosis outweigh the risks associated with the procedure.
-For many clinical situations, a TTE study precedes the TEE as the TTE study may obviate or help guide the TEE.
+In most patients, TEE provides superior image quality, particularly for posterior cardiac structures which are nearer to the esophagus and less well visualized on transthoracic echocardiography as they are more distant from the anterior TTE transducer.
+Because of its moderately invasive nature, however, TEE is reserved for selected indications in which the potential benefits of making a diagnosis outweigh the risks associated with the procedure.
+For many but not all clinical situations, a TTE study precedes the TEE as the TTE study may obviate or help guide the TEE.

 How often TEE is used for a particular indication varies from institution to institution.
 However, TEE is most commonly performed to evaluate for a potential cardiac source of embolus, to assess valves for endocarditis, or to exclude left atrial appendage (LAA) thrombi in patients with atrial fibrillation .
 In a large series from the 1990s, the most common clinical indications for TEE were to evaluate for cardiac source of embolism, endocarditis, prosthetic heart valve dysfunction, native valvular disease, and aortic dissection or aneurysm .
 Thoracic magnetic resonance imaging and computed tomography have largely displaced TEE for assessment of aortic aneurysm/dissection.
 In current practice, TEE is also performed with many cardiac surgical procedures, especially those involving congenital or valve repairs, both to verify preoperative diagnosis and to monitor the success of repair .
 (See "Clinical manifestations and diagnosis of aortic dissection", section on 'Diagnosis'.)